Hand and/or wrist injuries | Medical Council of Canada

 Given a patient with a hand and/or wrist injury, the candidate will

-1. if a history of trauma is present, a thorough exploration of the mechanism and timing of injury;
+1. a thorough exploration of the mechanism and timing of injury if a history of trauma is present,

-3. if appropriate screen for risk factors for repetitive strain injury;
+3. screening for risk factors for repetitive strain injury if appropriate, and

 4. an occupational and recreational history;